Generic stabilizers in actions of simple algebraic groups: Conditions implying TGS

+We may summarise the relationships between the various conditions for triples in the following diagram.

 Thus if a large triple satisfies any one of the conditions in this section concerning semisimple elements, and any one of those concerning unipotent elements, it has TGS.
-Moreover if it satisfies $\ssdiamevcon$ and $\udiamcon$, by Propositions~\ref{prop: ssdiamevcon for triples implies ssdiamcon for first quadruples} and \ref{prop: udiamcon for triples implies udiamcon for first quadruples} the associated first quadruple also has TGS.
+In the remainder of this chapter we shall show that any large triple not listed in Table~\ref{table: large triple and first quadruple non-TGS} satisfies $\ssdiamevcon$ and $\udiamcon$ (frequently by showing that it satisfies stronger conditions).
+It will then follow from Propositions~\ref{prop: ssdiamevcon for triples implies ssdiamcon for first quadruples} and \ref{prop: udiamcon for triples implies udiamcon for first quadruples} that the associated first quadruple satisfies $\ssdiamcon$ and $\udiamcon$, and so also has TGS; this will be of use in Chapter~\ref{chap: TGS quadruples}.